View printer-friendly version.

 18. Director Tenure Policies

-Nonemployee directors may not continue on the Board after the annual meeting following the earlier of the director’s completion of fifteen full years of service on the Board or the director’s attainment of age 72, unless requested to stay on by the Board.
+Nonemployee directors may not continue on the Board after the annual meeting following the earlier of the director’s completion of 15 full years of service on the Board or the director’s attainment of age 75, unless requested to stay on by the Board.
 Any director who is a Company employee, including the Chairman, shall retire from the Board upon retirement from active employment, unless requested to stay on by the Board.

-Nonemployee directors are expected to discuss with the Chairman and the Governance Committee any intention to accept a new public company directorship and members of the Audit Committee are expected to discuss with the Chairman and the Governance Committee any intention to accept a new public company audit committee assignment.
-Nonemployee directors are also expected to refrain from accepting, or to resign from, any directorship if the Governance Committee or the Chairman determines such a relationship to be inadvisable and not in the Company’s best interests, for example, if such directorship involves a possible violation of law, an actual or apparent conflict, or might otherwise interfere with the appropriate discharge of the director’s duties to the Company.
+Nonemployee directors are expected to discuss with the Chairman and the Governance Committee any intention to accept a new public company directorship and members of the Audit and Finance Committee are expected to discuss with the Chairman and the Governance Committee any intention to accept a new public company audit committee assignment.
+Nonemployee directors are also expected to refrain from accepting, or to resign from, any directorship if the Governance Committee or the Chairman determines such a relationship to be inadvisable and not in the Company’s best interests, for example, if such directorship involves a possible violation of law, an actual or apparent conflict or might otherwise interfere with the appropriate discharge of the director’s duties to the Company.

 The CEO is expected to discuss with the Governance Committee any intention to accept a new public company directorship.